 How does llms.txt relate to MCP servers?
 Do we need both?

 llms.txt is a static file every AI tool can read with no setup.
 MCP servers serve dynamic context — query databases, check live system state, return personalized responses.
 Different jobs.
-Start with llms.txt because it ships in thirty minutes and works everywhere.
+Start with llms.txt because it ships in thirty minutes and works for your internal tooling immediately.
+The external crawler argument is weaker — as of mid-2026, major AI bots largely skip the file.
 Reach for MCP when the documentation surface outgrows static or when live data is the actual constraint.
-Most teams need llms.txt yesterday and MCP six months from now.
+Most teams need llms.txt this week and MCP six months from now.

 What about documentation for non-engineering teams?